Maurice Bower’s Horse Power

 The energy Bower brought to his art began at an early age when he attended the School of Industrial Art in Philadelphia.
 Magazine work quickly followed, and his art was published while he was still a student there.
 Later he became a medical illustrator in the U.S. Army during World War I.

-It was only five years ago that an acquaintance, Jane Garrabrant, kindly sent us some biographical information on her substitute grandfather, “Morry,” as she called him, noting that he moved to Paris around 1926, although he still worked for Curtis Publishing.
-He periodically returned to the United States to fulfill illustration obligations for the Post while living a glorious life on the Left Bank of Paris with many artistic types, from choreographers to writers to artists like himself.
+Jane Garrabrant kindly sent us some biographical information on her substitute grandfather, “Morry,” as she called him.
+Bower, she noted, moved to Paris around 1926, although he still worked for The Saturday Evening Post.
+And he periodically returned to the States to fulfill illustration obligations for the Post while living a “glorious life” on the Left Bank of Paris with many artistic types, from choreographers to writers to artists like himself.
 Sadly, this charmed lifestyle ended with the stock market crash of 1929.

 It became difficult for Bowers to find work at a time when photography was outpacing the demand for illustrators, and jobs turned to the not-as-lucrative world of portrait painting and illustrations for minor publications.